Author of Vogue: The Gown and Financial Times Fashion Editor Jo Ellison reminds us to find beauty in life.

 What is your favorite moment in fashion history when it made an obvious cross-over into art?

 Everything Avedon shot, for example, Norman Parkinson’s epic travel stories, David Bailey’s “young idea goes west” shoot in the late sixties which took fashion onto the streets and gave it a realist edge that has never since been bettered.
-Or Peter Lindberg’s exquisite images of the supermodels in the early nineties.
-Or Corinne Day’s first grungey pictures of Kate Moss.
-Or Steven Meisel’s pictures of Stella Tennant.
+Or Peter Lindberg’s exquisite images of the supermodels in the early nineties, or Corinne Day’s first grungey pictures of Kate Moss.
+Also Steven Meisel’s pictures of Stella Tennant.
 They have become emblematic of an era – and a moment in time.
-And arguably as powerful, influential and “valuable” as any contemporaneous artwork….
+And arguably as powerful, influential, and “valuable” as any contemporaneous artwork….